SRIHITAKOTT1213/TeamBaddies/_posts/2023-01-24-RebeccaNotes.md

 - made a specific plan/goal of everything they wil be completing in the next 6 weeks (assigned work)
 - issues/scrum board/manifesto

+## Taking into Account for our Group:
+- details = everything!
+- include lots of visuals
+- make a specific plan of how we are going to accomplish our project on time